 The Association shall indemnify any and all members of the board or officers or any person who has served or shall serve at the Association's request or by its election as an officer, against expenses actually and necessarily incurred by them in connection with their duties and functions of the Association.
 This shall not apply if there is willful misconduct or misappropriation of the Association's funds or resources.

-Neither any member of the Executive Committee nor any of the members of the Association shall be answerable to or held responsible for the loss or damage to any property or loss of any fund of the Association incurred as a result of any action taken in good faith, or for any error in judgment mere indiscretion on his part in the performance of his duties or otherwise except for willful negligence or fraud
+Neither any member of the Executive Committee nor any of the members of the Association shall be answerable to or held responsible for the loss or damage to any property or loss of any fund of the Association incurred as a result of any action taken in good faith, or for any error in judgment mere indiscretion on his part in the performance of his duties or otherwise except for wilful negligence or fraud.

 Article XIV: Logo

+ANNEXURE:

+Bank account details including QR code

+Society Registration Act

+Registration Certificate

+List of members as on date ____________

+Life members

+Association members

+Link of JAA website